iann0036/tf-cfn-provider/docs/providers/azurerm/KubernetesCluster.md

 ## Properties

+`Name` - (Required) The name of the Managed Kubernetes Cluster to create.
+Changing this forces a new resource to be created.

 `Location` - (Required) The location where the Managed Kubernetes Cluster should be created.
 Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) Specifies the Resource Group where the Managed Kubernetes Cluster should exist.
 Changing this forces a new resource to be created.